-In Fig. \ref{fig:dynein_ep}, we observe that entropy production rate increases as we increase the concentration of ATP and decrease the concentration of ADP.
-This implies that the forward step of Dynein is associated with high dissipation compared to the backwards step.
+In Fig. \ref{fig:dynein_ep}, we observe that entropy production rate increases with the concentration of ATP and {decreases} the concentration of ADP.
+This implies that the forward step of dynein is associated with high dissipation compared to the backward step.
 The typical dissipation rate for biophysical systems of nanometer to micrometer size ranges between 10-1000 $k_BT/s$ \cite{Bustamante2005}.
-Some examples are of Kinesin with dissipation rate 250 \(k_\text{B}T/s\) and single RNA hairpin with dissipation rate between 10-250 \(k_\text{B}T/s\).
+Some examples are of kinesin with dissipation rate 250 \(k_\text{B}T/s\) and single RNA hairpin with dissipation rate between 10-250 \(k_\text{B}T/s\).